 The core subjects remain the same throughout the Secondary school, but foundation subjects become specialist subjects.
 These include: Computing; Humanities (History and Geography); French; Personal, Social, and Health Education (for non-Muslim students); Physical Education; Art; and Music.

-Once the school opens Grade 9 onwards, students will be prepared for the International General Certificate of Secondary Education (IGCSE) courses, Advanced Subsidiary (AS), and A-Level Examinations.
-Core subjects at this level will include English Language, Mathematics, Science, Arabic, Islamic, Social Studies, and Moral Education.
+From Grade 9 onwards, students are prepared for the International General Certificate of Secondary Education (IGCSE) courses, Advanced Subsidiary (AS), and A-Level Examinations.
+Core subjects at this level include English Language, Mathematics, Science, Arabic, Islamic, Social Studies, and Moral Education.
 Optional subjects will include Arabic, Art & Design, Business Studies, Drama, English Literature, French, Geography, History, and ICT.

 Beyond lessons, students are kept busy too.
 Students are expected to do homework, which is aimed at reinforcing and reminding them of curriculum content.
 Student Planners are used to encourage parents to work with their children at home, and teachers set a variety of self-marking online homework activities, to encourage student engagement and enjoyment.
 Additional, more formal activities may be set by the teacher depending on the needs of the students.